 But it may not necessarily be so.
-Another translation into Spanish of the English play Mulatto had previously been published in Argentina10.
+Another translation into Spanish of the English play Mulatto had previously been published in Argentina.
 This translation, in line with most Argentinian translations of plays, had virtually the same number of utterances and, after close comparative study of source and target texts, was revealed as a translation of the adequate type, very close to the original.
-A comparison of this translation with Sastre's version yielded similar results in terms of utterances added, deleted and substituted.
+A comparison of translation with Sastre's version yielded similar results in terms utterances added. of deleted and substituted.
 Since the Argentinian translation faithfully renders the original, wherever Sastre's text deviates from the original it also deviates, in turn, from the Argentinian text.
-Those episodes, scenes and utterances of Sastre's text which seemed to be equivalent to the English original were compared with their Argentinian counterparts.
-The results of such comparison Spanish target text-Argentinian target text were quite revealing.
-The parallelism was almost complete except for words or expressions belonging to the Argentinian variety of Spanish which seem to have been systematically substituted in Sastre's text.
-In fact, even some misinterpretations found in the Argentinian translation were also in the Spanish edition of the play11.
-After this comparison of both Spanish texts a new hypothesis was outlined, namely, that Sastre's so-called version could very well be, not a rewrite of the original but rather a rewrite of a previous Spanish text published in Argentina.
-If this is proved it would not be the only case.
-The use of existing translations to make new ones is a common practice and, specifically in the field of drama translation there are obvious cases such as José Luis Alonso's version12 of Arthur Miller's A View from the Bridge which is nothing but, again, a non-acknowledged rewrite of a previous Argentinian translation13.

-^{10.} Hughes, Langston (1954).
+11.- Hughes, L. (1954).
 Mulato, versión castellana de Julio Galer.
 Buenos Aires, Quetzal.